 I make it a point to talk to managers when I stay at hotels.
 The complaints management have about what dog owners do (or not) and permit are lengthy.
 Here are a few.
 Not cleaning up poop from hotel and surrounding grounds is a major problem.
 This includes poop on walkways, in dog walk areas, in the landscaping, etc. It is disgusting how many owners do not clean up after their dogs.
 This is not only unsightly but a health issue.
 Many things we do not want can be transmitted through dog poop.
 Always have a poop bag on hand.
 If you forget one, the bags used to line ice buckets work great as do the bags in your room’s trash cans.
 If the hotel has a poop bag station and it is empty, let management know so they can replace the bags.

 Another manager said dogs who are allowed to bark all day and night is a major complaint of guests.
-Some guests treat hotels and boarding kennels – leave the dog all day alone in the room.
+Some guests treat hotels like boarding kennels – leave the dog all day alone in the room.
 The dogs bark and disturb people.
 When the manager calls owners to return to the room, many cannot be reached.
 Yes sometimes we will have to leave dogs in the rooms while we run to get breakfast in the lobby (please bring it to your room) but leaving for a 6 – 12 hour day to see the sights or heading out to dinner and leaving your dog in the room is irresponsible.
 I have sat and listened to dogs barking for several hours while owners left the building.